-Mirena Coil Fitting in Birmingham
+Mirena Coil Insertion

 The IUD (Copper Coil) does not contain hormones, whereas the IUS does.
 The way it works makes it difficult for the sperm to get through by thickening the mucus around the cervix.
 The lining of the womb gets thinner so that the fertilised egg is unable to implant.